-An example mid-course review is available in the Canvas Cloud Course Template for Fall 2020, available in Canvas Commons.
+An example mid-course review is available in the Canvas Cloud Course Templates, available in Canvas Commons.

 Accessibility Statement

 Include an accessibility statement describing your commitments to accessibility in your course outline.
 Discuss your approach to creating an accessible space and what you understand to be everyone's role in the process of producing an accessible learning environment.